Central Campus students win medals at national culinary competition

 Competing teams were marked against WorldChefs International Judging Standards, which included food preparation, presentation, taste and service.

-Harmanish Kaur Rangi won a gold medal, impressing patrons with her front-of-house service skill-set in a simulated restaurant at NZMA in Mt Wellington, Auckland, on Monday 12 August.
+Harmanish Kaur Rangi won a gold medal, impressing patrons with her front-of-house service skill-set in a simulated restaurant at NZMA in Mt Wellington, Auckland.

 In addition, Otago Polytechnic’s Central Campus won the Moffat Innovation Award.
 An integral part of the competition, it requires teams to use a Nestlé Professional product outside of its intended application.